andorx/clean-code/chapter-3.md

 ###### # Dyadic (two) functions
 Two arguments should be ordered components of a single value E.g: `new Point(x, y);`
 Even obvious dyadic functions like `assertEquals(expected, actual)` are problematic.
 The two arguments have no natural ordering.
+It should be `assertExpectedEqualsActual(expected, actual)`

 ###### # Triads (three)
 Functions taht take three arguments significantly harder to understand than dyads.